hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Add a new network in your account with the specified name.
-Optionally, you can specify administrative state.
+Add a new network with the specified name in your account.
+Optionally, specify administrative state.

 ###Examples
 Create a new network named 'netty':